-3.2.2 Controlling the locomotive's speed:
+3.2.2 Controlling locomotive speed and direction:

 The speed of travel of the locomotive is controlled with any one of the four following operation keys.

 If you press any one of these keys and keep it pressed, the speed steps will automatically be increased (or decreased) until the maximum upper speed limit (or speed step 0) is reached.